IRNAS/arribada-fmp/README.md

 # Arribada Fish Monitoring Platform
-Arribada Fish Monitoring Platform is a standalone off-grid device featuring a Raspberry Pi and a range of sensors and cameras.
+Arribada Fish Monitoring Platform (AFMP) is a standalone off-grid device featuring a Raspberry Pi and a range of sensors and cameras.
 In this particular implementation it is designed for measuring the ater level by being suspended above a river and reporting values via satellite and lora networks as well as taking some webcam images.

 Arribada Fish Monitoring Platform operation:
 1) wake up in predefined intervals ~2h